arnehuang/arnehuang.github-io/_pages/03_projects.md

   <h2>Psychology - Flow in Mind Wandering</h2>
-  "Flow" is the state of optimal engagement.
-When you're In The Zone, maybe playing a sport or a video game or when you're taking a test and you feel like you are doing Exceptionally Well -  that's Flow.
+  "Flow" is the state of <a href = 'https://en.wikipedia.org/wiki/Flow_(psychology)'> optimal engagement</a>.
-  I explored whether people experienced Flow in a special situation - when they are Mind Wandering.
+  For my honours thesis in psychology, I explored whether people experienced Flow in a special situation - when they are Mind Wandering.
 I wanted to understand why people mind wander - is it because they are chasing this fleeting feeling of doing Exceptionally Well in life?
   I found two things: first, that yes, people report flow-like characteristics when they are mind wandering.
 I investigated further and found that people who report more Flow inside mind wandering also deliberately mind wander more often.